NACLab/ngc-learn/docs/walkthroughs/demo6_boltzmann.md

 over indices, e.g., $\mathbf{z}^0_i$ retrieves the $i$th scalar element of (vector)
 $\mathbf{z}^0$ while $\mathbf{W}_{ij}$ retrieves the scalar element at position
 $(i,j)$ within matrix $\mathbf{W}$.
-With this energy function, one can write out the probability that a Harmonium assigns to a data point as follows:
+With this energy function, one can write out the probability that a Harmonium assigns to a data point:

 <!--
 ```